mfp20/metalpi/README.md

 - the [Metal-Pi Linux tools](https://github.com/mfp20/metalpi-tools) linux command line tools,
 - the vanilla RPi version of [TinyCore Linux](http://www.tinycorelinux.net/) running headless on the ARM core.

-The result is intended to be a ready to use platform but, being 100% open source, any of these components can be replaced, and the firmware itself can be modified to fit your own needs.
-A config file in the output directory (ie: SD card content) is used to tweak run time options.
+A config file in the output directory (ie: SD card content) is used to tweak the run time options.

-See the [status file](STATUS.md) for more info about current features.

 ## Documentation